Everything You Need To Know About Render Farms

 If you are familiar with 3d rendering you probably already have been in a situation where the renderings are taking longer than you would ideally like, especially when these are of high quality.
 It’s no doubt that creating high quality renderings is something that takes time and it’s never wise to rush the process if it runs the risk of compensating for the quality of the final product.

 That being said, there are certain ways that can speed up the process without compensating for the quality of the end product, and we understand that sometimes deadlines aren’t flexible.
-One of the main ways to speed up the process (click here to read more about the rendering process) is to make sure of render farms, which allow the images/animations to be created quicker than usual.
+One of the main ways to speed up the process (click the link to read more about the 3d rendering process) is to make sure of render farms, which allow the images/animations to be created quicker than usual.

 What Is a Render Farm?

 The rendering time of your project mainly depends on how well optimized your 3D scene is, how advanced lighting effects and materials you use, or how many images you need to create.
 Nonetheless, highly photorealistic images are always time-consuming to render.

 However, this also depends on your computer parameters, or being more specific on the performance of your CPU or GPU processors – which depend on the 3D rendering software you use, as some of them use processors while the others leverage the use of graphic cards.
 The better this component is, the faster rendering is.

 That being said, even the best components will fail if they have to render thousands of photorealistic images, and this is why in the 3D world we have the option of creating clusters of multiple computers working together on rendering.
 We call this cluster a render farm and the computers within are called render-nodes.